madevi431/jango/day2/imagefileuploading.md

 		return render(request,'imageupload/allimages.html',{'data':data}) #sending all the retrived data to allimages.html form=uploadform()
 	return render(request,'imageupload/home.html',{'form':form})

  ```
+ When files are submitted to the server, the file data ends up placed in `request.FILES`.The `request.FILES` is a dictionary-like object.
+Each key in request.FILES is the name from the `<input type="file" name="" />` that you can see below html code.Each value in `request.FILES` is an UploadedFile instance.

  ## Templates
  Here we used two templates in order to upload the file `home.html`and view all the images `allimages` that we have uploaded
  Now create a template `home.html`, within the app `imageupload/templates/imageupload/home.html` and and write the htmlcode